foobaragency/knowledge-friday/README.md

 ### Schduling A Date

 Dates are rare, but we'll find you a time slot!
+Sebastian ([GitHub](https://github.com/code-shambles)|[foobar Slack](https://foobaragency.slack.com/archives/D013MM65HC7)) is looking forward to work with you!